jamesdsmyth/firebase-v3-react-redux/README.md

 ### Creating a new state with the Firebase data

-Below is the reducer that is relevant to the dispatch so when the Firebase data is returned, the `newState` is updated with the `action.data.locations` and returned.
+After dispatching the action `populateLocations`, the Firebase data is returned, the `newState` is updated with the `action.data.locations`.
 The `action` is the object containing the `type` and `data` which we created in the action `populateLocations`.

 ```javascript
 // LocationsReducer is automatically called by Redux when a dispatch occurs